ariatemplates/editors-tools/ultimate-poc/resources/app/README.md

 #### Modules

-The modules registered against the RPC manager are all the modes.
-Please refer to the respective documentation in the `node_modules/modes` subfolder for more information.
+For now there is only on emodule registered against the RPC manager: the editor module.
+Please refer to the [respective documentation](ultimate-poc/resources/app/node_modules/modes) for more information.

-In the future we might imagine a single mode manager being created, in which case we register only this module (making the `module` property in the RPC request potentially useless).

 ### Info